An Artist Statement

 So now ‘we’ have established that I am a ‘Real Artist’ (read my first blog: When is art real art? it’s time for me to write an artist statement.

 Until now I’ve always thought that my art speaks for itself and that who I am, what techniques I’ve used and where I got my inspiration from is not all that important to potential buyers.
 People either love my work or they don’t.
 But I now realise that I was wrong.
 It’s important to paint the full picture so to speak.
 I will blog about my art and live as an artist so feel free to follow me but as far as my art in general is concerned you can read my artist statement below.

 I like to describe my work as impressionist art as I work wet on wet with short strokes, mixing my colours on the canvas and not using black paint.
 Dark and grey tones are achieved by mixing complementary colours.
-However, I usually work in 3 layers.
-I create a basic layer roughly painting my subject and background in very bright and strong colours.
-Then I go over the entire painting with one very diluted colour which pulls the images and background together.
-This is followed by the final layer where I add thick strokes of paint, either with a pallet knife or brush and then I might add some lines to define my shapes.
+I usually work in 3 layers.
+I create a basic layer roughly painting my subject and background in very bright and strong colours, then I built the painting up from there.
+For the final layer I often add thick strokes of paint, either with a pallet knife or brush and then I might add some lines to define my shapes.

 My subject matter is mostly the female figure.
 I don’t use models and I like to use surreal colours in my art.
 The overall message of my art is one of acceptance.
 The beauty of being who you are.
 I try to express this through my use of colours and the shapes of my female figures.
 I’m definitely not trying to achieve perfection in the pose or dimensions.
 The beauty comes from the inside, from the energy that is emanating from the painting.
 I seek the perfection in the imperfection.